VicVerevita/iot-project/README.md

-# project_frontend
+# University Project for the IoT Course.

-A new Flutter project.
+### This is just the front-end made in Flutter

 ## Getting Started